 Decorate as desired, keeping it simple as seen to the right or getting crafty if you are so inspired...

-Popcorn.org is an interesting site devoted entirely to popcorn.
+If you are lovin' the flavored popcorn recipes, popcorn.org is an interesting site devoted entirely to popcorn.